Decimus Junius Brutus Albinus: During the Wars

-He served in Caesar's army during the Gallic wars and was given the command of the fleet in the war against the Veneti in 56 BC.
-In a decisive sea battle, Decimus Brutus succeeded in destroying the Veneti's fleet.
+He served in Caesar's army during the Gallic Wars and was given the command of the fleet in the war against the Veneti in 56 BC.
+In the decisive Battle of Morbihan, Decimus Brutus succeeded in destroying the Veneti's fleet.
 Using sickle-like hooks fitted on long poles, Decimus Brutus attacked the enemy's sails, leaving them immobilized and easy prey to Roman boarding parties.
 He also served against Vercingetorix in 52 BC.

 When the Republican Civil War broke out, Decimus Brutus sided with his commander, Caesar, and was entrusted once again with fleet operations.
 Richard Billows argued that Caesar loved Decimus Brutus almost as a son.
 In 50 BC he married Paula Valeria, the sister of Gaius Valerius Triarius, a friend of Cicero who later fought alongside Pompey at Pharsalus.

 The Greek city of Massilia (present-day Marseille) sided with Pompey the Great, and Caesar, hastening to reach Hispania and cut Pompey off from his legions, left Decimus Brutus in charge of the naval blockade of Massilia.
 Within thirty days, Decimus Brutus built a fleet from scratch, defeated the Massilian fleet twice, and together with Gaius Trebonius (who commanded the siege) secured the capitulation of Massilia.

 Ides of March and its aftermath

 When Caesar returned to Rome as dictator after the final defeat of the Conservative faction in the Battle of Munda (45 BC), Marcus Brutus joined the conspiracy against Caesar, after being convinced by Cassius and Decimus.
 In 44 BC, Decimus was made Praetor Peregrinus by personal appointment of Caesar and was designated to be the governor of Cisalpine Gaul in the following year.

-On the Ides of March (March 15), when Caesar decided not to attend the Senate meeting in the curia at the theatre of Pompey due to the concerns of his wife.
-He was persuaded to attend by Decimus Brutus, who escorted him to the senate house, and neatly evaded Mark Antony, who wished to tell Caesar of the assassination plot.
+On the Ides of March (March 15), Caesar initially decided not to attend the Senate meeting in the curia at the theatre of Pompey due to the concerns of his wife.
+He was persuaded to attend by Decimus Brutus, who escorted him to the senate house, and neatly evaded Mark Antony, who may have told Caesar of the assassination plot.
 After Caesar was attacked by the first assassin, Servilius Casca, Decimus and the rest of the conspirators attacked and killed him.
 In all, Caesar suffered approximately 23 stab wounds.
 According to Nicolaus of Damascus, Decimus struck him through the thigh.

 The assassins received an amnesty the next day, issued by the senate at the instigation of Mark Antony, Caesar's fellow consul.
 But the situation was not peaceful; Rome's population and Caesar's legionaries wanted to see the conspirators punished.
 The group decided to lie low, and Decimus used his office of Praetor Peregrinus to stay away from Rome.
 Decimus was named an heir in the second degree in Caesar's will.